a-ev/DACE.jl/docs/src/index.md

 This is the documentation page for [DACE.jl](https://github.com/chrisdjscott/DACE.jl), a Julia interface to the [DACE library](https://github.com/dacelib/dace).

-## Differences compared to the C++ interface

-### DA constructor

-The `DA` constructor is different in the Julia interface compared to C++.
-In C++ if you create a `DA` object with a single argument the behaviour is different depending on whether the argument is an integer or double.
-For example, in C++:

-- `DA(1)` creates a DA representing 1.0 times the independent variable number 1
-- `DA(1.0)` create a DA object with the constant part equal to 1.0
-- `DA(1, 1.0)` creates a DA representing 1.0 times the independent variable number 1 (same as first bullet point above, in this case it doesn't matter whether you pass integer or double to either argument)

-In Julia, there is an issue detecting the difference between integer and double when passing a single value on Windows, resulting in huge numbers of warnings being printed to screen.
-Therefore, in the Julia interface we have:

-- `DA(1)` and `DA(1.0)` both create a DA object with the constant part equal to 1.0
-- `DA(1, 1.0)` creates a DA representing 1.0 times the independent variable number 1 (in this case it doesn't matter whether you pass integer or double to either argument)

 ## Getting started

 DACE.jl can be installed using the Julia package manager.
 From the Julia REPL,